History

 The Township of Greater Madawaska is relatively recent history, having been created as a political entity, in 2001.
 It is made up of five former townships that had themselves been amalgamated, at various times, in their history.
-You will find them mentionned in the historical sketches that follow, but it is the towns and villages of the area that are the focus of these stories.
+You will find them mentioned in the historical sketches that follow, but it is the towns and villages of the area that are the focus of these stories.
 One of these villages, Black Donald Village, no longer exists, as it is under the Madawaska River in 80-feet of water.
-History on the village of Springtown is currently not available but will be added at a later date.

 This history and associated memories were published between October 2004 and the summer of 2005 in the Madawaska Highlander, which is a community newspaper located in and serving Greater Madawaska.